What do driving under the influence and sleep deprivation have in common? The answer might surprise you.

-We all know that getting behind the wheel after drinking is a bad idea.
-We know that just a few drinks are enough to significantly impair our cognition, judgment, and motor performance.
-We acknowledge that it’s not only against the law but also fatally dangerous.
+Everybody knows that getting behind the wheel after drinking is a bad idea.
+Just a few drinks are enough to significantly impair our cognition, judgment, and motor performance.

-Because we feel fine enough to drive.
-We’re blind to our disability.
+Because they feel fine enough to drive—they're blind to their disability.

 Let that soak in for a second...

-A few drinks are enough to objectively compromise our thinking and functioning.
-However, because of our subjective bias and poor judgment, we think we’re okay, and we proceed to make bad decisions with potentially devastating consequences.
+A few drinks are enough to objectively compromise one's thinking and functioning.
+However, because of subjective bias and poor judgment, a person may think they're okay and proceed to make bad decisions with potentially devastating consequences.

-Those who get six or fewer hours of sleep for two consecutive weeks function as well as those who have been sleep-deprived for 24 hours straight, which is the cognitive equivalent of being legally drunk .
+And those who get six or fewer hours of sleep for two consecutive weeks function as well as those who have been sleep-deprived for 24 hours straight, which is the cognitive equivalent of being legally drunk.² ³

-And just like the drunk driver who underestimates the impact alcohol has on their judgment and motor function, the sleep-deprived are just as bad at acknowledging the harmful effects of sleep deprivation on their performance and cognition .
+Just like the drunk driver who underestimates the impact alcohol has on their judgment and motor function, the sleep-deprived are just as bad at acknowledging the harmful effects of sleep deprivation on their performance and cognition.²

 In other words, the average person is likely stumbling through life legally drunk without knowing it.